Margaret Anderson, Professor Emerita

-Greg Lowan-Trudeau, Adjunct Professor
+Earl Henderson, Adjunct Professor

 Deanna Nyce, Adjunct Professor

 The UNBC MA program in First Nations Studies establishes the points of view of First Nations people and communities as the starting point for description and analysis, and contextualizes issues from this perspective.
 Courses orient students to question underlying assumptions of everyday study.
 A special emphasis is placed on creating opportunities for students to learn from and about the First Nations of the north.
-This program includes courses taught in First Nations communities, internships, and community-based research projects.
+This cohort-based program includes courses taught in First Nations communities, internships, and community-based research projects.
 Each student's program culminates in completion of either a thesis or major project.

 In addition to the high priority given to the First Nations of northern British Columbia, offerings include topics relevant to the Aboriginal Peoples of Canada and indigenous peoples of the world.
 The areas of study within the program are: First Nations Issues and Approaches, emphasizing the development of theory and method for the understanding of contemporary issues; Northern Nations, which facilitates with the development of skills, knowledge, and experience in the study of the languages and cultures of northern British Columbia; and Aboriginal Health and Healing.
 Relationships with faculty in other graduate programs at UNBC enrich the options for interdisciplinary work in areas such as Health Sciences, Education, Political Science, Gender Studies, English, History, Environmental Studies, and Geography.

-For additional information about graduate admissions or to download application materials, go to the Graduate Programs website at www.unbc.ca/graduateprograms.
+Students must apply through the Office of Research and Graduate Studies.
+For additional information about graduate admissions or to download application materials, please go to the Graduate Programs website at www.unbc.ca/graduateprograms.

 All the students in the cohort take the same required courses, focusing their individual course work and their research on their own particular area of interest.
 The FNST 650 Special Topics courses are developed relative to the research interests of the students within the cohort, the expertise of the faculty, and the parameters of the discipline.
 Students have the option to take other elective courses in addition to what the program requires.

-Students are expected to demonstrate a general knowledge of the Aboriginal Peoples of Canada.
+All students are welcome into our program.
+No matter what field of study you are coming from, our Master’s program is cross-disciplinary and can offer a transformative educational path, Nevertheless, students are expected to demonstrate a general knowledge of the Aboriginal Peoples of Canada.
 At a minimum, this knowledge must be comparable in scope and depth to the material covered in FNST 100-3 The Aboriginal Peoples of Canada.
 Students lacking such knowledge on entering the program are required to make up the deficiency through suitable course work, normally during their first semester.
 Such course work does not count toward the course requirements for the program.